usetero/policy/otep.md

 The mechanism for negotiating a protocol will depend on the specific `PolicyProvider` implementation, some options are:

 * A `FileProvider` will either use a default merger from the format (like the default proto merge), or accept a parameter that specifies which merger is expected when reading the specific file format (for example, for JSON).
-* A HTTP provider can use different file formats to decide which merger to use, as specified in the RFCs for JSON patch formats.
+* An HTTP provider can use different file formats to decide which merger to use, as specified in the RFCs for JSON patch formats.
-* OpAmp providers could add a field specifying the merger as well as the data being transmitted, plus a mechanism for systems to inform each other which mergers are avaliable and how the data is expected to be merged.
+* OpAmp providers could add a field specifying the merger as well as the data being transmitted, plus a mechanism for systems to inform each other which mergers are available and how the data is expected to be merged.

 #### Conflict resolution in case of a merge

 Since policies must be idempotent and multiple policies are allowed, it is important that no assumptions are made about how specific merging protocol works.
 Therefore, we suggest the following:

 * Do not rely on the order of fields, and set explicit rules on how to compare fields added in distinct order
 * Do not rely on array operations, since not all merge protocols support them
 * Avoid mechanisms that require storing all policies since these lead to unconstrained memory to handle them, i.e., keep only the most recent state.

 As an example, let's look at a possible per-metric sampling period operation.